espressif/esp-docs/docs/en/writing-documentation/formatting-documents-for-translation.rst

         Keep the line number for English and Chinese documents consistent (click to enlarge)

-This approach could be benificial in the following ways:
+This approach could be beneficial in the following ways:

 - For non-bilingual writers, they only need to update the same line in the corresponding Chinese or English document when updating documents.